 Camp Straight: The twins' brother JJ.
-He appears to be with their friend Lexi but he is quite camp - presumably due to growing up with two sisters and not having a father around much.
+He's married to their friend Lauren but he is quite camp - presumably due to growing up with two sisters and not having a father around much.

 Career Versus Man: A justified example.
 Jojo's high school boyfriend gives her this ultimatum.
 In this case her career puts her on the road for most of the year and her man has to either accept he won't see her as often - or else end the relationship.

 Catch Phrase: Ariane - "Girl, bye".
 Trinity also always greets her by affectionately saying "hey, baby girl".

 "Brie Mode" seems to be Brie's in a sense.